gatlin/Alm/README.md

 An obligatory todo application is available under `example`.
 To build it, run `gulp example`.

+License
+---

+See the `LICENSE` file included with this source code.

+DON'T EVEN THINK ABOUT USING THIS IN PRODUCTION IF YOU CANNOT TOLERATE THE POTENTIAL FOR BUGS OR THINK YOU WOULD EVER FIND YOURSELF COMPLAINING TO ME NOPE NOT EVEN ONCE THIS SOFTWARE IS PROVIDED AS-IS WITH NO WARRANTY EXPRESS OR IMPLIED READ THE LICENSE ANYWAY THIS IS SUBJECT TO CHANGE ALTHOUGH HONESTLY PROBABLY LESS NOW.

 Questions / Comments / Suggestions / Free money
 ---